Updated Prerequisites Notice

 Students on the Quarter System

 Students on the quarter system are required to complete a 3-quarter sequence in biology, chemistry and organic chemistry.
-Applicants with questions regarding the course(s) taken or offered at their undergraduate institution that satisfy the prerequisites should complete the prerequisite substitution form and email it to firstname.lastname@example.org.

 The MSU CVM Admissions Committee considers non-academic qualities in the initial review of applications to select candidates for interviews.
 The committee seeks to admit students who will succeed not only in the classroom, but also in clinical and research settings, and ultimately, in the profession.
+Though letters of recommendation and veterinary experience are both required components of the MSU CVM admissions process, the other experiences listed below are highly encouraged as they are still evaluated by the admissions committee.

 Letters of Recommendation

 Three electronic letters of recommendation (eLORs) are required as a part of the admissions process.
 The VMCAS application allows each applicant to submit the names and email addresses of evaluators.
 At least one of the evaluators must be a veterinarian.
+One of the three evaluators must be a veterinarian who is listed in one of your experience categories (i.e., shadowing, working, classroom, or laboratory).
+Family members cannot be used as evaluators.

 We recommend registering your evaluators as soon as possible to allow them an ample amount of time to complete your eLOR.
 Evaluators are strongly encouraged to provide a letter of recommendation that is reflective of the required rubric evaluation completed on behalf of the applicant.
 Supplying detailed information related to the rubric characteristics is highly beneficial.